nthmost/illuminate/README.rst

 More installation options and instructions are available on `the iPython installation page <http://ipython.org/ipython-doc/stable/install/install.html>`_.

-Once you have iPython installed, you'll be able to run illuminate.py or any of the standalone parsers on your data and immediately (well, after a few seconds of parsing) have a data dictionary and a dataframe at your disposal.
-See "Parsing Orphan Binaries".
+Once you have iPython installed, you'll be able to run illuminate or any of the standalone parsers on your data and immediately (well, after a few seconds of parsing) have a data dictionary and a dataframe at your disposal.
+See also "Parsing Orphan Binaries".

 How To Install Illuminate
 -------------------------